Images of Fordyce Spots

-- Multiple (usually less than 10) 1–2 mm, painless, yellowish spots are seen.
+- Multiple (usually less than 10) 1–2 mm, painless, yellowish papules are seen.

 When to Seek Medical Care

-Fordyce spots are normal and noncancerous (benign), but seek medical evaluation if they become itchy or irritated.
+Fordyce spots are normal and non-cancerous (benign), but seek medical evaluation if Fordyce spots become itchy or irritated.

 Treatments Your Physician May Prescribe